wikimedia/operations-software-netbox/docs/configuration/security.md

 Default: `False`

-If true, the `preload` directive will be included in the HTTP Strict Transport Security (HSTS) header.
+If `True`, the `preload` directive will be included in the HTTP Strict Transport Security (HSTS) header.
 This directive instructs the browser to preload the site in HTTPS.
 Browsers that use the HSTS preload list will force the site to be accessed via HTTPS even if the user types HTTP in the address bar.

 ---